wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 :::caution
 Note: The Private IoT Gateway is not currently supported in Safari due to [a technical limitation](https://bugs.webkit.org/show_bug.cgi?id=171934#c96).
 Please use a different browser (e.g. Chrome, Firefox, Edge).
 :::

+#### Connecting to your local machine

+To connect to your local machine ("localhost") from the code running in the simulator, use the hostname `host.wokwi.internal`.
+For example, if you are running an HTTP server on port 1234 on your computer, you can connect to it from within the simulator using the URL `http://host.wokwi.internal:1234/`.

 ## Advanced Usage